 Thessaloniki – Greece’s second city in the north of the country is a surprisingly hip place.
 Like Athens, it’s a port city, but smaller and there are beaches right in the town.
 It hosts an annual international film festival, has a vibrant nightlife and plenty of cool bars, clubs and live music venues.

 Santorini – The classical Greek island, Santorini (also known as Thira) has everything you’d expect from a Mediterranean island destination: crystal clear water, beautiful beaches, ancient ruins, gorgeous hillside villages and excellent food!
 One of the best parts of visiting is the Ferry Mykonos Santorini which is as beautiful of a picturesque way to get there as the Greek island is itself.
 Absolutely stunning!

 Because so much of Greece is seemingly made for tourists, there’s something for everyone on each of the islands and the mainland, too.
 Traveling with kids?
 Mykonos with kids is an option!

 Taking a tour while in Greece is a great idea, especially if you’re a history buff and want to get the lowdown from someone who really knows their stuff!
 Also, if you’re just looking for the coolest places to hang out and don’t want to miss out on the latest spots, it’s a great idea too!
-Take a look at this selection of Greece tours.

-LGBT – Gay Greece Travel Guide
+LGBTQ – Gay Greece Travel Guide

 Definitely one of the most liberal countries in southeast Europe, Greece has made massive strides in LGBT equality over the last few decades, and as such traveling there as a gay person is relatively easy.
 These are a few of the best things you should know about visiting gay Greece.